 Fire Mountain Scout Camp is the Council’s premiere camp located near Mount Vernon, WA.
 From a great dining hall to a thrilling zip line, you’ll love it!

-Register for 2018 Summer Camp Today!
-Click here for the registration form.
+Register for 2019 Summer Camp Today!
+Online registration system is coming soon.
+Click here for the registration form to hold your spot.

 Cub Scout Camping